The Future of GMO Crops: a summary of the application of this technology

 Note: The National Academies of Science, Engineering and Medicine 2016 report ‘Genetically Engineered Crops: Experiences and Prospects was used as reference material for much of the information in this report.

-By Gerry Berkowitz, Professor, UConn Department of Plant Science and Landscape Architecture
+By Gerald Berkowitz, Professor, UConn Department of Plant Science and Landscape Architecture